-This Act applies to the collection, use, or disclosure of Personal Data in the Kingdom of Thailand, by a Data Processor or Data Controller, even when the disclosure, use, or collection does not happen in Thailand.
-Should a Data Processor or Data Controller be outside of Thailand, the Act will apply to data subjects within Thailand.
+This Act applies to collection, use, or disclosure of personal data in the Kingdom of Thailand by any data processor or data controller, even when such disclosure, use, or collection does not take place in Thailand.
+Should a data processor or data controller be located outside of Thailand, the Act will still apply to data subjects within Thailand.

-"Personal Data" means any information relating to a person, which enables the identification of such Person, whether directly or indirectly, but not including the information of the deceased Persons in particular;
+"Personal data" means any information relating to a particular person which enables identification of such person, whether directly or indirectly, but not including the information of the deceased persons;

-"Data Controller" means a Person or a juristic person having the power and duties to make decisions regarding the collection, use, or disclosure of the Personal Data;
+"Data controller" means an ordinary or a juristic person having the power and duties to make decisions regarding collection, use, or disclosure of the personal data;

-"Data Processor" means a Person or a juristic person who operates in relation to the collection, use, or disclosure of the Personal Data pursuant to the orders given by or on behalf of a Data Controller, whereby such Person or juristic person is not the Data Controller.
+"Data processor" means a natural or a juristic person who operates in relation to collection, use, or disclosure of the personal data pursuant to the orders given by or on behalf of a data controller, whereby such natural or juristic person is not the data controller.

-The Personal Data Protection Act was first published in 2019.
-There is a period of one year in which companies and entities can become compliant with the Act in terms of non-compliance penalties, obligations of a data controller, and the rights of a data subject.
+The Personal Data Protection Act was first published in 2019, and there was a period of one year during which companies and other entities could become compliant with the Act in terms of non-compliance penalties, obligations of a data controller, and the rights of a data subject.

 The Office of the Data Protection Committee is the main supervising authority, and the Ministry of Digital Economy and Society is the supervisor of the PDPA.

 In general, the PDPA applies to any disclosure, usage, and collection of data in Thailand or pertaining to Thai citizens.
 There are some cases where data processors and data controllers must adhere to the PDPA even when they operate outside of Thailand:

 Legal Grounds for Collection, Usage, and Disclosure of Personal Data

 There are only six lawful permissions for this practice.
 In any other case, consent is required from the data subject.